 Sign up for your free email account now, guaranteed without any tracking and without ads!

 Check this YouTube video to learn why an encrypted mailbox is the best choice when it comes to getting a free email address.

 Email accounts - you need them for booking tickets, registering at websites, communicating with companies, and so much more.
 Even though some people claim email is dead due to the rise of chat platforms and collaboration tools, everyone uses email every day.

 Not every email provider is completely free, and even free services often make you pay with your data.
 Advertisers and marketers love email as it allows them to send advertisements directly to your inbox - all they need to know is your email address, even worse they can even start their marketing campaign directly via the email provider.
 For that reason, it is important to pick a free email provider carefully.

 Finding the best email account at no cost among all available options can be as hard as finding a needle in a haystack.
+Particularly, if you have decided that there must be better free email options than Gmail.
 The challenge is to find the best free email provider that balances features, usability and security; maybe even with the ability to send and receive encrypted email.

 It is important to know that free email services sell your data and post targeted ads.
 But we've got another comparison for you if you are looking for the best private email address!

 This guide on free email providers will help you pick the best email account.
 So let's get started!

 Basically any free email provider offers webmail access to users' mailboxes.
 Gmail, Yahoo!
 Mail, and Outlook are some of the most common webmail services, but Proton Mail, Zoho, and others are increasingly popular.
 Whether you create a new email account for personal use or are considering options for a professional email address, you can access your mailbox in the browser via a web client provided by the email service.
 In addition to this, most email services offer their own apps for Android and iOS, or let you direct your emails to apps and desktop clients with the help of email protocols such as IMAP and POP3.